 - 5.52 An applicant may only undertake a general issue for cash subject to satisfactory compliance with the following requirements: - (a) the equity securities which are the subject of the issue for cash must be of a class already in issue or, where this is not the case, must be limited to such securities or rights that are convertible into a class already in issue; - (b) the equity securities must be issued to public shareholders, as defined in paragraph 4.25 to 4.27, and subject to paragraph (f) not to related parties; - (c) securities which are the subject of a general issue for cash must be less than 30% of the applicant's listed equity securities as at the date of the notice of general/annual general meeting seeking the general issue for cash authority, provided that: - (i) the authority shall be valid for the period contemplated in paragraph 5.50(b); - (ii) the calculation of the applicant's listed equity securities must be a factual assessment of the applicant's listed equity securities as at the date of the notice of general/annual general meeting, excluding treasury shares; - (iii) the specific number of shares representing the number up to 30% of the applicant's listed equity securities as at the date of the notice of general/annual general meeting must be included as a number in the resolution seeking the general issue for cash authority; - (iv) any equity securities issued under the authority during the period contemplated in paragraph 5.50(b) must be deducted from such number in (iii) above; and - (v) in the event of a sub-division or consolidation of issued equity securities during the period contemplated in paragraph 5.50(b), the existing authority must be adjusted accordingly to represent the same allocation ratio; - (d) the maximum discount at which equity securities may be issued is 10% of the weighted average traded price of such equity securities measured over the 30 business days prior to the date that the price of the issue is agreed between the issuer and the party subscribing for the securities.
 The JSE should be consulted for a ruling if the applicant's securities have not traded in such 30 business-day period; - (e) approval of the general issue for cash ordinary resolution, by achieving a 75% majority of the votes cast.
-The resolution must be worded in such a way as to include the issue of any options/convertible securities that are convertible into an existing class of equity securities, where applicable. - (f) related parties may participate in a general issue for cash through a bookbuild process provided - - (i) the approval by shareholders contemplated in paragraph 5.52(e) expressly affords the ability to the issuer to allow related parties to participate in a general issue for cash through a bookbuild process; - (ii) related parties may only participate with a maximum bid price at which they are prepared to take-up shares.
-In the event that the book closes at a higher price the relevant related party will be "out of the book" and not be allocated shares; and - (iii) there must be disclosure on the equitable allocation of equity securities "in the book" through the bookbuild process, which must be based on the
+The resolution must be worded in such a way as to include the issue of any options/convertible securities that are convertible into an existing class of equity securities, where applicable. - (f) related parties may participate in a general issue for cash through a bookbuild process provided - (i) the approval by shareholders contemplated in paragraph 5.52(e) expressly affords the ability to the issuer to allow related parties to participate in a general issue for cash through a bookbuild process; - (ii) related parties may only participate with a maximum bid price at which they are prepared to take-up shares or at book close price.
+In the event of a maximum bid price and the book closes at a higher price the relevant related party will be "out of the book" and not be allocated shares; and - (iii) equity securities must be allocated there must be disclosure on the equitablye allocation of equity securities "in the book" through the bookbuild process and the measures to be applied must be disclosed in the SENS announcement launching the bookbuild, which must be based on the proportional value contributed by all participants within the book at close.